cadet/CADET-Core/doc/interface/exchange/index.rst

 The exchange models are configured in the MCT unit operation under the ``exchange`` group.
 Each model implements different kinetic laws for the exchange process:

 - **Linear Exchange**: Simple linear exchange kinetics (default)
-- **Langmuir Exchange**: Capacity-limited exchange with competitive multi-component kinetics
+- **Langmuir Exchange**: Saturation-limited exchange with competitive multi-component kinetics